 The damages can be determined by adding all the measurable financial losses.
 However, the plaintiff has to prove all these losses to the at-fault party.
 Let’s take a car accident as an example.

 The at-fault party has to pay the value of the other party’s car.
 So, in which category can a claimant claim?
 It varies depends on the specific circumstances of the accident.
+Check out Lem Garcia Law blog content about rear-ended pushed into the car in front accidents for informational resources.

 What are the Common Types of Special Damages?